Menu

 7. 2006 Topps AFLAC All-American Classic

 The 2006 Topps AFLAC All-American Classic card was produced while Freeman was still in high school.
-PSA has only graded four copies of the card, with four of those in PSA 10 slabs.
+PSA has only graded four copies of the card, with four in PSA 10 slabs.
 The last sale was for $300, making it a hard-to-find and expensive option.

 6. 2007 Bowman Sterling Prospects